jimmysitu/gem5-bench/README.md

   - Add power analysis flow in Makefile
 - Add Full system image making flow for ARM
 - Output redirect not work in SE mode
+- Auto login in tty mode, which may help gem5 FS mode run faster?

 ## Trouble Shooting
 ### gem5 is killed by system